‘Blue’ for American Family baseball, Panthers May is New Normal, Year 30 starts in Charlotte

 Without even checking back in, I ordered his ‘Blue,’ then had to ask about wanting to see other suits.

-“I made my case,” he said, she said, “He knew he wanted that suit.”
+“I made my case,” he said.
+She said, “He knew he wanted that suit.”
 Since both were still smiling, he did an excellent job.

 — Me, 8/20/22, and then I had a bourbon at the Palms, in tribute to Wil Butler, Gentleman.